Constitution of the Confederate States: Judicial review

 Although the Confederate States Supreme Court was never constituted, the supreme courts of the various Confederate states issued numerous decisions interpreting the Confederate Constitution.
-Unsurprisingly, since the Confederate Constitution was based on the United States Constitution, the Confederate State Supreme Courts often used United States Supreme Court precedents.
+Unsurprisingly, since the Confederate Constitution was based on the United States Constitution, the Confederate State Supreme Courts often used U.S. Supreme Court precedents.
 The jurisprudence of the Marshall Court thus influenced the interpretation of the Confederate Constitution.
 The state courts repeatedly upheld robust powers of the Confederate Congress, especially on matters of military necessity.

 Analysis

 Contemporary historians overwhelmingly agree that secession was motivated by the preservation of slavery.
 There were numerous causes for secession, but the preservation and the expansion of slavery were easily the most important of them.
 The confusion may come from blending the causes of secession with the causes of the war, which are separate but related issues.
 (Lincoln entered a military conflict not to free the slaves but to put down a rebellion.)
-According to the historian Kenneth M. Stampp, each side supported states' rights or federal power only when it was convenient to do so.
-Stampp also cited Confederate Vice President Alexander Stephens's A Constitutional View of the Late War Between the States as an example of a Southern leader who said that slavery was the "cornerstone of the Confederacy" when the war began but, after the Southern defeat, said that the war had been instead about states' rights.
+According to historian Kenneth M. Stampp, each side supported states' rights or federal power only when it was convenient to do so.
+Stampp also cited Confederate Vice President Alexander H. Stephens's A Constitutional View of the Late War Between the States as an example of a Southern leader who said that slavery was the "cornerstone of the Confederacy" when the war began but, after the Southern defeat, said that the war had been instead about states' rights.

-According to an 1861 speech delivered by the Alabama politician Robert Hardy Smith, the State of Alabama declared its secession from the United States to preserve and to perpetuate the practice of slavery, the debate over which he referred to as the "Negro quarrel."
+According to an 1861 speech delivered by Alabama politician Robert Hardy Smith, the State of Alabama declared its secession from the United States to preserve and to perpetuate the practice of slavery, the debate over which he referred to as the "Negro quarrel."
 In his speech, Smith praised the Confederate constitution for its lack of euphemisms and its succinct protections of the right to own "Negro" slaves:

-The Georgia Democrat Alexander H. Stephens, who would become the Confederate vice president, stated within his Cornerstone Speech that the Confederate constitution was "decidedly better than" the American one, as the former "put at rest, forever, all the agitating questions relating to our peculiar institution.
+Georgia Democrat Alexander H. Stephens, who would become the Confederate vice president, stated within his Cornerstone Speech that the Confederate constitution was "decidedly better than" the American one, as the former "put at rest, forever, all the agitating questions relating to our peculiar institution.
 African slavery as it exists amongst us; the proper status of the negro in our form of civilization.
 This was the immediate cause of the late rupture and present revolution.
 Jefferson in his forecast, had anticipated this, as the 'rock upon which the old Union would split.'
 He was right."